When you need to take medicines abroad, it’s worth planning ahead. Some drugs are restricted. You might need a doctor’s letter or export licence.

 It might be a good idea to carry medicines that aren’t controlled drugs in both your hand luggage and suitcase, in case one bag goes missing.

-Check whether cold temperatures can damage any of your medicines if you’re travelling by plane and packing them in your suitcase.
-Baggage holds in planes are very cold, although many planes have a heated area within the hold.
+Check whether very cold temperatures can damage any of your medicines if you’re travelling by plane and packing them in your suitcase.
+Baggage holds in planes are very cold, although many planes have a heated area.

 Carry any medicines you need to keep cool in a cool bag.
 And check that there’s somewhere suitable to store them where you’re staying.